who is the little audio company?

 From left to right: Mat, Jason, Jeff Wayne, Raj, myself

 For 11 years I was exposed to some great hi-fi and audio systems covering a wide range of price points whilst at Frank Harvey Hi-Fi (much of it no longer there), and gained knowledge of many other manufacturer's products.
-Working with less than perfect demo rooms (timber framed) really gives you a lot of knowledge on how to get the most out of any system or speakers in almost any type of room.
+Working with less than perfect demo rooms (timber framed building) really gives you a lot of knowledge on how to get the most out of any system or speakers in almost any type of room.
 My music collection expanded quite a bit here due to sharing music with those who popped in to audition systems there over the years.

 This all leads up to this point in time.
 After I left Frank Harvey Hi-Fi, I decided to jump in and start 'the little audio company' as over the years I'd seen the way many companies approached things, and how they do things, and felt that things should be much simpler or could be improved upon.
-This is besides the point that I love for music and movies, as well as the means to reproduce it.
-I wanted to create a space that was as far removed from a retail premises as possible, somewhere far more relaxed and stress free, not only for myself, but also for any visitors.
+This is besides the point that I just love music and movies, as well as the means to reproduce it.
+I wanted to create a space that was as far removed from a retail premises and experience as possible, somewhere far more relaxed and stress free, not only for myself, but also for any visitors.
 My aim is to offer the best of the best, as well as alternative solutions that seek to genuinely address the real world issues of the compromised listening spaces we all have.

 As far as music is concerned, you'll see many posts on forums from myself (usually under the name "davidf",and previously as "hifix" on AVForums, and "Frank Harvey" on the What Hi-Fi? forums) about what I'm listening to and what I like, and if you're ever in for a demo, you'll always get recommendations from myself based on what you're listening to.
 I'll be posting more about music in the near future.
 Below are links to the profiles of the main forums I post on, and social media links.